‘Brace’ yourself—this patient guide is a long one.

 What they are:

 These braces use a bracket system, often with passive brackets equipped with a spring-loaded door or special clips.
-This design is claimed to reduces the need for elastic ties or metal ties, leading to less friction between the wire and brackets.
+This design claims to reduce the need for elastic ties or metal ties, leading to less friction between the wire and brackets.
 Consequently, wearers experience less discomfort, less time in braces hence shorter treatment times.
 The reduced friction and absence of elastic bands in self-ligating braces also contribute to easier cleaning and maintenance.
-These claims were not scientifically proven accurate.
-Overall, the self-ligating braces isn’t majorly change brace wearers time compared to traditional braces.

 How they work: